-Should high-net-worth individuals self-insure for long-term care expenses?
-According to conventional financial planning, the answer could be "yes."
-Here at Commonwealth, I think the Insurance team would agree that while there's some truth to this idea, most clients (including high-net-worth ones) should consider transferring the risk of long-term care.
+According to conventional financial planning, it’s important for high-net-worth individuals to self-insure for long-term care expenses.
+At Commonwealth and Ash Brokerage, our insurance partner, we would agree that while there's some truth to this idea, most clients (including high-net-worth ones) should consider transferring the risk of long-term care.
 But that's not to say it's right for every high-net-worth client.

 The question, then, is how can you determine if it's the right choice for your clients?
 To guide you and your clients through this decision-making process, consider the following five steps.

-Obviously, the decision to self-insure should not be based on faulty assumptions, but this can happen.
-For example, you may assume that every client with $1 million in assets (or $2 million, or some other arbitrary number) should self-insure for long-term care without first discussing the issue with those clients.
-Or perhaps your clients assume that they have more than enough assets to self-insure, without understanding the true cost of a long-term care event.
-If you don't make an effort to check these assumptions, your clients may end up taking losses that can't be recouped.
+Faulty assumptions can cause a lot of harm.
+You may assume that every client with $1 million in assets (or $2 million, $3 million, and so on) should self-insure for long-term care without first discussing the issue with those clients.
+Or perhaps your clients assume they have more than enough assets to self-insure, without understanding the true cost of a long-term care event.
+If you don't check these assumptions, your clients may end up taking losses that can't be recouped.

-Many individuals use income to pay for long-term care expenses, so determining whether or not to self-insure should be a question of liquidity, not solvency.
-Although it might seem intuitive to use net worth as a gauge for a client's ability to self-insure, income is actually a more accurate indicator.
+Many individuals use income to pay for long-term care expenses, so determining whether to self-insure should be a question of liquidity, not solvency.
+Although it might seem intuitive to use net worth as a gauge for a client's ability to self-insure, income is actually the more accurate indicator.

 Now, you may be thinking, can't my clients sell assets from their portfolios to pay for long-term care?
 Indeed, they can.
 But liquidating assets can be quite expensive, and it can jeopardize their overall financial planning strategies.

 As household income is drained to pay for long-term care expenses, clients may reallocate liquid assets (e.g., brokerage and retirement accounts) to pay for their monthly needs.
 Of course, these transactions will have consequences, including tax ramifications and penalties.
-Plus, without these assets to drive it, your clients' future retirement income could also take a hit.
+Plus, without these assets to drive it, your clients' future retirement income could take a hit as well.

 You should also consider the challenges of converting illiquid assets, such as real estate, into liquid assets.
 It may not be possible for clients to liquidate these assets, or they may take a substantial loss on the sale or face tax consequences.

 Costs for long-term care vary depending on the geographic area and the level of care needed.
-In Massachusetts, for example, the average monthly nursing home bill is $11,254.
-It's safe to assume that some clients' care may total more than $12,000 per month.
+In Massachusetts, the average monthly nursing home bill is $12,015, and some clients' care could total more than $13,000 per month.
 Let's look at an example to help illustrate this point.

-Bob cannot spend an additional $12,000 per month—perhaps indefinitely—and still meet all of his other financial obligations.
+Bob cannot spend an additional $13,000 per month—perhaps indefinitely—and still meet all his other financial obligations.
 As such, he should consider other sources of long-term care funding, such as a long-term care insurance policy, to cover part of the future costs.

-Most high-net-worth clients not only have a financial plan but have a legacy plan as well.
-That is, they specifically chose where they want their money to go after they are deceased.
+Most high-net-worth clients have a legacy plan, which dictates where they want their money to go after they die.
 If they self-insure for long-term care expenses, the legacy plan will undoubtedly be affected.
 Monies they planned for family members or charities will now go to the health care system.
 Is this an acceptable scenario for your clients?

 Some of your high-net-worth clients may decide that self-insuring isn't for them.
 If this is the case, it's time to evaluate their other options.